DFRobot/DFRobot_ICG20660L/README.md

 * Gyro scale range: ±125dps, ±250dps, ±500dps, 1dps = Π/180° rad/s, Π = 3.1415926<br>
 * Support 512 bytes FIFO.<br>
 * Support wake on motion for accelerometer.
 1. Condition: If the threshold difference of measured accelerometer between the previous and the next is greater than or equal to the set threshold, an interrupt will be generated.<br>
 * X, Y, Z axes of accelerometer and gyroscope can be enabled and disabled individually.
-Temperature can be disabled individually, but it must be use with one of the axis data.
+Temperature can be disabled individually, but it must be used with one of the axis data.
 Disabling one axis or temperature can reduce power consumption.<br>
 * Support low-power sleep mode.
 In this mode, sensors like gyroscope, accelerometer, temperature will stop sampling.<br>
 * Accelerometer supports low power consumption mode, in which the gyroscope will be forbidden to work.<br>
 * IIC address can be changed by changing the level of SDO.
 If in level high, the address is 0x69 and if low, then 0x68.<br>